 Internships exist in a wide variety of industries and settings.
 An internship may be paid, unpaid, or partially paid (in the form of a stipend).
 An internship can be used to determine if you have an interest in a particular career, create a network of contacts, and some may find permanent, paid employment with the organisations for which they worked.

-It is important to note that Tier 4 students are only entitled to work part time (up to 20 hours per week) until the course end date and may not accept full-time internships during the summer vacation.
+It is important to note that those on Student Visas are only entitled to work part time (up to 20 hours per week) until the course end date and may not accept full-time internships during the summer vacation.
 Guidance on working during your studies can be provided by the Immigration Service.

 In order for students to differentiate and distinguish themselves further, it can be advantageous to enhance skills over and above those directly associated with the degree syllabus.
 With this in mind, the Department has introduced the Warwick Internship Scheme for Economists (WISE), which aims to provide opportunities for our undergraduate and postgraduate students to further enhance their employability skills.